 Dean froze and Sam fucking hated himself for not being strong enough to protect Dean from this, when Dean had gone through the same and much worse for years.

-When he drew back, his eyes were cautious and trained on Sam with an almost frightening precision as if he was reading Sam's mind.
+When he drew back, his eyes were cautious and trained on Sam with an almost frightening precision.

 "What?" he asked, softly, with an almost inaudible urgency.
 "What do you mean?"